kompismatchning/kompismatchning/README.md

 $ heroku addons:open scheduler
 ```

-Configure the scheduler to run `rails matches:follow_up_mails` daily at the time you want match participants to receive their follow up mails.
+Configure the scheduler to run `rails matches:mails` daily at the time you want match participants to receive their follow up and conclusion mails.

 ### Configure SendGrid